hilbix/tino/howto/minica.md

 - Because this is often enough so that it does not erode away too long.
 - Also this urges you to implement some neccessary monitoring.
 - With nearly 3 years you should have enough time to fix automation if something breaks the rotation schedule.

+> I currently have not set up such an automation yet.